divolte/divolte-collector/docs/mapping_reference.rst

     map userAgent().osVendor() onto 'uaOSVendorField'

 :Description:
   The name of the company or organisation that produces the operating system that the user agent software runs on.
-E.g. 'Apple Computer, Inc.' for Apple Mac OS X.
+E.g. ``Apple Computer, Inc.`` for Apple Mac OS X.

 :Type:
   :code:`String`